ARM-software/acle/CONTRIBUTING.md

 ## Editorial improvements

-To check the outcome of your changes, run the script `tools/generate-pdfs.sh`.
-Note that changes that impact the intrinsic database in `tools/intrinsic_db` should be reflected in the associated specification file.
-To do this, re-run the script `tools/generate-instrinsics-spec.sh`.
+To check the outcome of your changes, run the script `build_with_docker.sh` (requires [docker](https://www.docker.com/)).
+The scripts generates the PDFs of the specifications and stores them in the folder `pdfs`.

-The scripts run in the CI configuration of the project.
+The script runs in the CI configuration of the project.
 PDFs are generated automatically in response to a pull request.
 You can download the PDFs in the `Actions` tab of any pull request.